About the author

 Having been a Senior Editor at Penguin Books, she now works on the children’s list at Affirm Press in Melbourne.
 A lover of words and ideas in many forms, Davina regularly travels the country, speaking to children and adults about books and writing.
 The magic of picture books continues to enchant her.

 Now that’s out of the way, here are some slightly more interesting things about me:

-I love New York, blossoms, tofu burritos, quirky people, nature, picture books, the New York Times and finding out interesting facts about Amish people.
+I love New York, blossoms, tofu burritos, nature, picture books, the New York Times and finding out interesting facts about Amish people.

 If you are reading this and you are a fat baby, I pretty much already love you (and you are also very clever).

-If you ever want to buy me a coffee, fyi, I drink soy milk, and thanks so much for offering.
+If you ever want to buy me a coffee, fyi, I drink almond milk, and thanks so much for offering.

 In mid-2014, I moved from Melbourne to Yallingup in down-south WA to write a novel, learn to surf and master the art of gluten-free pastry.
 Turns out these are all quite tricky things to do!
-You can see all the things that are inspiring my novel at the moment over here and my home page has some snaps from my new writerly life.
+I only ended up writing the novel, but that book is going to be published by Text Publishing 2020 and that's worth all the gluten-free pastry in the world.
+Probably.

 When I was a little person, I looked like this - the one on the left: